ivadomed/model-spinal-rootlets/packaging_lumbar_rootlets/README.md

 python packaging_lumbar_rootlets/run_inference_single_subject.py -i sub-001_T2w.nii.gz -o sub-001_T2w_label-rootlets_dseg.nii.gz -path-model ~/Downloads/Dataset202_LumbarRootlets_r20240527 -fold 0
 ```

+> [!NOTE]
-ℹ️ The script also supports getting segmentations on a GPU.
+> The script also supports getting segmentations on a GPU.
 To do so, simply add the flag `--use-gpu` at the end of the above commands.
-By default, the inference is run on the CPU.
+> By default, the inference is run on the CPU.
 It is useful to note that obtaining the predictions from the GPU is significantly faster than the CPU.